demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 6. **Add any additional files that are required.**

-    You might want to add a `Release Notes`, `secrets-ignore`, or `pack ignore` folders.
+    You might want to add a `Release Notes`, `.secrets-ignore`, or `.pack-ignore` files/folders.
 You can see how the Content hierarchy appears in the [Hello World](https://github.com/demisto/content/tree/master/Packs/HelloWorld) Content Pack.

 7. **Generate a README for your integration, script, or playbook.**

     Run the following command:
-        `Demisto-sdk generate-docs --insecure -e directory`
+        `demisto-sdk generate-docs --insecure -e directory`
         For more information, see [creating documentation](https://xsoar.pan.dev/docs/documentation/readme_file#creating-documentation).

 8. **(Optional) Run SDK Validate and SDK Lint on your changes**